The myelodysplastic syndromes (MDS)

 Donor (allogeneic) stem cell transplants

-Leukaemia & Lymphoma Research provides information on the myelodysplastic syndromes and other blood disorders.
+Leukaemia & Lymphoma Research provides information on MDS other blood disorders.

-Leukaemia CARE is a national group promoting the welfare of people with leukaemia and related blood disorders, including the myelodysplastic syndromes.
+Leukaemia CARE is a national group promoting the welfare of people with leukaemia and related blood disorders, including MDS.

 MDS UK Patient Support Group is the only MDS dedicated patient support group in the UK.
 It offers networking opportunities, organises patient meetings, shares information and raises awareness across the UK.